• Skip to main content

 marinated artichoke hearts in blue ceramic bowl on wood background

 Store bought marinated artichoke hearts are easy and convenient.
-But not only are they expensive they can also be high in salt and other unwanted ingredients.
+But not only are they expensive they can also be high in salt, low-quality oils, and other unwanted ingredients.
 With this super easy recipe you can whip together a jar in minutes using your own quality ingredients and adjusting the seasonings to your liking.

 Artichokes are considered a vegetable but they are actually a thistle.
 They are the flower buds of a thistle plant that haven't bloomed yet.
 Cool right?
 They have amazing health benefits too.
 They are very high in fiber and contain a multitude of vitamins and minerals such as vitamin C, vitamin K, folate, phosphorus, and magnesium.
 They are also a rich source of potassium and antioxidants.
 They promote healthy gut bacteria as they contain inulin which is a source of prebiotic fiber that can help with bloating, indigestion and heartburn.